Colleges by Location

 Student Organizations

-If you are interested in music, you can join the The University of Akron band or chorus.
-If you're interested in acting, you have the option to join a drama club.
-Interested in media and communication?
-The University of Akron publishes its own newspaper and has its own radio station.
+Students interested in music can join the The University of Akron band or chorus.
+For students with a talent for acting, there is a drama club.
+For individuals with an interest in media and communication, The University of Akron publishes its own newspaper and has its own radio station.

 Student Services

-At The University of Akron, there are many amenities required for a comfortable and safe life on campus.
+The University of Akron offers a number of services vital for a pleasant and safe life on campus.

-24/7 emergency phone and alarm devices are available.
-There are electronically operated dormitory entrances.
-There is a round-the-clock security patrol.
-The transport/escort service operates during late hours.
+There are 24-hour emergency phone and alarm devices.
+The school's dormitory entrances are operated electronically.
+There is a 24-hour security patrol.
+The late-night transport/escort service is available.

 All in all, campus life at The University of Akron is rich and vibrant and provides all you need for a comfortable stay.